SlimeVR/SlimeVR-OpenVR-Driver/README.md

 ### Updating vcpkg packages

-To update vcpkg packages set the vcpkg registry submodule to a newer commit.
+To update vcpkg packages set the vcpkg registry submodule to a newer commit and rerun the bootstrap script.